 If Dylan was around today would he have rushed home and posted his experiences and inspirations in a blog?

-I think the answer is almost certainly “yes” which is perhaps one of the reasons that we have started this blog about the house and area that he remembers best.
-He would also have enjoyed World Book Night which is coming up in April – rush to get your free book from Dylan’s house.
+We think the answer is almost certainly “yes” which is perhaps one of the reasons that we have started this blog about the house and area that he remembers best.

 The way Dylan worked and his prodigious output of letters would have been perfectly suited to a PC and email.
 His poetry took him an age to craft – some 200 versions have been recorded of some of his work – as he insisted on rewriting the whole piece even for minor changes.
-How much simpler with a copy of Word – but how long would he have kept a laptop?!
+How much simpler with a copy of Word – but how long would he have kept a laptop before losing it?!

-Not only can your self catering stay be for a week or a short break you can even stay for just one night and book online!
-The house is also open for guided tours making it a unique visitor attraction.
-It’s also great for that special meal - why not let us host your own special Dinner with Dylan event or read the latest dinner review?
+It’s also great for that special meal – why not let us host your own special Dinner at Dylan’s event or read the latest dinner review?

 Is 5 Cwmdonkin Drive for you?